-12.10.220 When a Stormwater Pollution Prevention Plan Is Required.
+12.10.220 When a Stormwater Pollution Prevention Plan is Required

 (1) General.
 A Stormwater Pollution Prevention Plan (SWPPP) is required to be submitted to the County for a completeness review for all land development or redevelopment projects that meet the stormwater plan requirements outlined in section 12.10.210 and are located within the County Stormwater Utility (YCC 12.09), as a condition of approval.
-Refer to the latest version of the Yakima County Regional Stormwater Manual on the County's website or the latest version of the Washington State Department of Ecology's SWMMEW for guidance.

 (2) Erosivity Waiver.
 Development or redevelopment greater than one (1) acre and less than five (5) acres may qualify for an Erosivity Waiver in lieu of a construction SWPPP.
-Construction sites that are part of a larger plan of development with more than 5 acres of disturbance are not eligible for coverage under an Erosivity Waiver.
 Submittal of a completed and signed Erosivity Waiver Certification shall satisfy this requirement.

-- (a) The erosivity waiver shall be submitted to the County and approved a minimum of two weeks prior to construction. - (b) The erosivity waiver must include a summary of the project information used in calculating the project's rainfall erosivity factor and a certified statement that: - (i) The operator will comply with applicable local stormwater requirements; and - (ii) The operator will implement appropriate erosion and sediment control BMPs to prevent violations of water quality standards.
+(a) The erosivity waiver, shall be submitted to the County and approved a minimum of two weeks prior to construction.

+(b) The erosivity waiver must include a summary of the project information used in calculating the project's rainfall erosivity factor and a certified statement that:

+- (i) The operator will comply with applicable local stormwater requirements; and - (ii) The operator will implement appropriate erosion and sediment control BMPs to prevent violations of water quality standards.

 (3) Stormwater Pollution Prevention Plan (SWPPP) Criteria.
-The SWPPP shall be prepared in accordance with the regional stormwater manual, Chapter 9, or ~~Ecology's General NPDES Permit for Stormwater Discharges Associated with Construction Activities~~.
-Chapter 7 of the SWMMEW.
+The SWPPP shall be prepared in accordance with the regional stormwater manual, Chapter 9, or Ecology's General NPDES Permit for Stormwater Discharges Associated with Construction Activities.
 The SWPPP shall include a schedule of erosion and sediment control activities, and information on the sequence/phasing of construction, temporary stabilization measures, and temporary structures that will be converted into permanent stormwater controls.
 A construction SWPPP for activities within the County stormwater utility boundary shall be submitted to the County for completeness review.
-Submission for sites that require coverage under Ecology's General NPDES Permit for Stormwater Discharges Associated with Construction Activities, submission of the Ecology WAR number or Notice of Intent (NOI) application form submitted to Ecology shall be provided to the County before start of construction.
+Submission of the Ecology WAR number or Notice of Intent (NOI) application form submitted to Ecology shall be provided to the County before start of construction.